-Note: "X" is the average of the component's Scores', line reflects the median
+Note: "X" is the average of the component's Scores', line reflects the m e d i a .

-The divergence in AI capabilities can be explained by the inherent tendency of AI development to concentrate in specific regions and economies.
+The divergence in AI capabilities can be explained by the inherent tendency of AI development to concentrate in specific regions and economies

 The data reveals striking patterns of such concentration.
-During the past decade, the US has attracted over 60% of global AI investments, followed by China and India that together attracted another 13%.
-It is equally evident in innovation metrics: The US hosts more than 40% of global AI startups7, while China leads in
+Over the past decade, the US has attracted over 60% of global AI investments, followed by China and India that together attracted another 13%.
+It is equally evident in innovation metrics: The US hosts more than 25% of global AI startups,7 while China leads in